hrishi1212/log-monitoring-api/README.md

 # log-monitoring-api
-ustomizable REST API that allows users to retrieve logs from multiple Unix-based servers without the need for manual logins to each machine.
+Customizable REST API that allows users to retrieve logs from multiple Unix-based servers without the need for manual logins to each machine.